Asilve/ctf-writeups/picoctf/general_skills.md

 #### Thought process / Solution
 Saving the provided base64 string into a text file, then decoding it using the base64 -d command gave me the contents of the flag.

+## Rust fixme 1 (Easy)
+#### Description
+Have you heard of Rust?
+Fix the syntax errors in this Rust file to print the flag!

+#### Thought process / Solution
+Looking at the rust code in an IDE showed a issues in a let statement, a return statement and a println statement.
+Fixing these issues and running the code provided the flag.

+## Rust fixme 2 (Easy)
+#### Description
+The Rust saga continues?
+I ask you, can I borrow that, pleeeeeaaaasseeeee?

+#### Thought Process / Solution
+Upon inspecting the code, the functions were trying to use constants (let statements without the mutable label) in a setting where they needed to be mutable.
+Therefore I added mutable requirements to the variables and parameters of the functions.
+After running the code with these changes, the flag was provided.

+## Rust fixme 3 (Easy)
+#### Description
+Have you heard of Rust?
+Fix the syntax errors in this Rust file to print the flag!

+#### Thought Process / Solution
+Looking at the code, I could see we needed "unsafe" labels.
+Upon adding these, I ran the program and was given the flag.

+## Tab, Tab, Attack (Easy)
+#### Description
+Using tabcomplete in the Terminal will add years to your life, esp. when dealing with long rambling directory structures and filenames.

+#### Thought process / Solution
+I navigated through the files until i reached the end.
+There were 2 files here, a c file and an executable.
+The executable didn't have the executable permissions so I tried to chmod, however it failed to work (probably my machine).
+After this failed, I looked at the C file and the flag was inside there.
+If the chmod worked, Ide have ran the executable, which would have output the flag inside the C file.